MasterCraft vs Cobalt: Which Premium Boat Is Right for You?

 You can feel the solid construction when pulling into tight coves or docking after a long ride.

 Cobalt is renowned for its attention to detail.
 Stainless steel hinges, polished cleats, hand-finished fiberglass, and corrosion-resistant fasteners are standard.
-The deck and hull are hand-laid, and everything from the paint to the upholstery screams top-tier craftsmanship.

 You buy Cobalt when you want luxury that lasts a lifetime.